Skip to main content

 Hit-and-run

-There are rules.
-You need to show you made proper inquiries to identify the vehicle — typically a police report and event number from Police Assistance Line (131 444), plus any witnesses or CCTV we can secure.
-We handle the identification process and lodge inside the 28-day window.
+You'll generally need a police report and event number (call the Police Assistance Line on 131 444), plus any witness info or CCTV we can track down.
+We handle the identification work and get the claim moving within the usual window.

 You don't need your own cover for the injury side.
-If you were hit by a motor vehicle, that vehicle's CTP covers your injuries — the same as if you'd been in a car yourself.
-Your personal accident or bicycle insurance, if you have it, runs separately and can cover gaps (like bike replacement).
+If a car hit you, that car's insurance covers you — same as if you'd been in a car yourself.
+Your personal or bicycle insurance, if you've got it, runs separately and can help cover gaps (like bike replacement).

 Can’t call right now?